FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 }
 ```

->A `Supplier` is a way to pass a *function* as a parameter, rather than its return value.
-To call the function, you simply call the `get()` method on the `Supplier`.
-Because we are trying to pass a function that returns a `double`, we are using a `DoubleSupplier`, which uses the `getAsDouble()` method
+>A `DoubleSupplier` is a way to take a *function* as a parameter, rather than just its return value.
+To call the function, you simply call the `getAsDouble()` method on the `DoubleSupplier`.

 >`execute()` is a special method that is periodically called while a command is scheduled.
 The code we want the command to run should be in this method

 We already have a constructor built for us.
 All that is left is to actually write the command itself.
 We will retrieve the speeds from the two DoubleSuppliers `leftSpeedSupplier` and `rightSpeedSupplier`.
-To write our command, we simply need to pass our Suppliers' return values to our subsystem's `drive` method:
+To write our command, we simply need to pass our speed values to our subsystem's `drive` method:
 ```java
 subsystem.drive(
     leftSpeedSupplier.getAsDouble(),